UTurtle/bookmarking_word/README.md

 ### Basic Usage
 1. **Save Words**: Select any word and press `Ctrl+Shift+S`
 2. **View Vocabulary**: Open a new tab to see your vocabulary board
+3. **Play Pronunciation**: Click 🔊 button on any word card to hear pronunciation
 4. **Search**: Use the search bar to find specific words

 ### Quiz System